skupperproject/refdog/input/concepts/connector.md

   <figcaption>The connector model</figcaption>
 </figure>

-A site has zero or many connectors.
+A site has zero or more connectors.
 Each connector has an associated workload and routing key.
 The workload can be specified as a Kubernetes pod selector or as the host and port of a local network service.